getcarina/getcarina.com/_references/troubleshooting-port-unavailable.md

 If you are using Rackspace Container Service, execute the **Grow Cluster** action on the cluster to add capacity.

-1. Log in to the control panel.
+1. Log in to the control panel at [https://mycluster.rackspacecloud.com](https://mycluster.rackspacecloud.com).
-2. Click the gear icon next to the cluster and select Grow Cluster.
+2. Click the gear icon next to the cluster and select **Grow Cluster**.

     ![Cluster Action Menu &rarr; Grow Cluster]({% asset_path troubleshooting-port-unavailable/grow-cluster.png %})

 Otherwise, you can use Docker Machine to add a node to the Docker Swarm cluster.
-See the Docker Machine documentation for additional information on [how to manage a Docker Swarm with Docker Machine][docker-machine-swarm].
+See the Docker Machine documentation for additional information about [how to manage a Docker Swarm with Docker Machine][docker-machine-swarm].

 ```bash